nwg-piotr/nwg-panel/README.md

 This application is a part of the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) project.

 **Nwg-panel** is a GTK3-based panel for [sway](https://github.com/swaywm/sway) and [Hyprland](https://github.com/hyprwm/Hyprland)
 Wayland compositors.
-The panel is equipped with a graphical configuration program that frees the user from the need to manually edit configuration files.
+The panel is equipped with a graphical configuration tool, that frees the user from the need to manually edit configuration files.

 <img src="https://github.com/nwg-piotr/nwg-panel/assets/20579136/09866188-6819-4dfb-99df-40af53be859b" width=640><br>

 <img src="https://github.com/nwg-piotr/nwg-panel/assets/20579136/1aeb8990-f355-4ba9-80e3-9aa2a46730ca" width=640><br>

 Currently, we have a dozen of modules, and we don't plan on many more.
-Many minor tasks that users request a module for, may be easily done with [executors](https://github.com/nwg-piotr/nwg-panel/wiki/modules:-Executor).
+Numerous minor tasks that users request a module for, may be easily done with [executors](https://github.com/nwg-piotr/nwg-panel/wiki/modules:-Executor).

 - **Controls module**: basis system controls like brightness slider, volume slider (w/ per-app sliders), battery level w/ low level notification, system processes viewer, user-defined custom items, user-defined drop-down menu